appydam/InventoryManageAtScale-backend/README.md

 - `batchId`: ID of the batch for which the QR code is requested.

 **Response:**
-Returns the QR code image as a byte array.
+Returns the QR code image as a _byte array_.
 ---

 ### Inventory Management API